mehtajaghvi/usb-development-board/getting_started.rst

 * USB-HID device

-* How to programme it ?
+ DigiUSB - Debugging and HID communication library
+ On the computer side you can use the included command line tools in the DigiUSB Programs folder: digiusb - this program is like the Arduino **serial monitor**, allowing you to send and receive messages to/from a Digispark running DigiUSB send - this allows you to send data/text to a Digispark with DigiUSB - run with –help to see all options receive- this allows you to receive data/text from a Digispark with DigiUSB - run with –help to see all options

 * Can I use it in other OS ?

 It can be used on linux,Aakash using arm version ,and other operating systems.
 This tutorial is dispositioned towards linux users.

 * What all can it  do ?